The State of Somaliland

-The status of Somalilanders as ‘British Protected’ nationals was replaced on 26 June 1960 by that Somaliland nationality under the the Somaliland Nationality and Citizenship Ordinance 1960 (Ordinance No. 15 of 1960) which was enacted on 23 June 1960 came into force on 26 June 1960 and defined entitlement to Somaliland nationality.
+The status of Somalilanders as ‘British Protected’ nationals was replaced on 26 June 1960 by that of Somaliland nationality under the the Somaliland Nationality and Citizenship Ordinance 1960 (Ordinance No. 15 of 1960) which was enacted on 23 June 1960, came into force on 26 June 1960 and defined entitlement to Somaliland nationality.

 Somaliland State Territory and Boundaries

 Section 2(1) Somaliland Constitution 1960 stated: ‘The territory of Somaliland shall be all that territory which on the commencement of this Constitution, is comprised in Her Britannic Majesty's Protectorate of Somaliland.’
-All the boundaries of that territory (to the west, south and the east with the Gulf of Aden in the North) were agreed in international treaties and was clearly delineated on the ground in the 1930s.
+All the boundaries of that territory (to the west, south and the east with the Gulf of Aden in the North) were agreed in international treaties in the 19th century and were clearly delineated on the ground in the 1930s.
 The State of Somaliland retained these clearly delineated international boundaries none of which were changed on the emergence of the new state.
 The international law principle of uti possidetis applies to the these international boundaries at independence.

 The Somaliland Legislative Assembly

-The State of Somaliland Government and the Legislative Assembly (no called Council) started their work immediately as some of the Constitutional provisions came into force just before the 26 June.
-The former Clerk of the Legislative Council, Ahmed Mohamed Adam (Qaybe) who became the Secretary to the Somaliland Council of Ministers issued the official notice about the first session of the Legislative Council as follows:
+The State of Somaliland Government and the Legislative Assembly (no longer called Council) started their work immediately as some of the Constitutional provisions came into force just before the 26 June.
+The former Clerk of the Legislative Council, Ahmed Mohamed Adam (Qaybe), who became the Secretary to the Somaliland Council of Ministers issued the official notice about the first session of the Legislative Council as follows:

 ‘Government Notice No. 64 of 1960

 The Constitution of Somaliland